indri-a/indri-a.github.io/_posts/2023-10-29-slam-dunk-contest.markdown

 [![Simulated new method PMF vs historical](/assets/img/new_method.png){:style="display:block; margin-left:auto; margin-right:auto"}](/assets/img/new_method.png)

-I believe this simulated distribution is more realistic than the one in Figure 4.
+I believe this simulated distribution is more realistic than the one in the first pass analysis.
 Visually, we can see that there is a larger distribution of scores around the peaks of 45 and 50, which theoretically gives judges more opportunities to differentiate between top dunks.
 Thus, I argue the new method of averaging 5 scores out of 50 is better than the original method of adding 5 scores out of 10.
 It is difficult to compare variance of the distribution to historical data as I applied Laplace smoothing.
 Ultimately, to determine whether the new scoring method is an improvement, we need to wait for more data, as my model made a lot of assumptions.

 ## Other Considerations